fcambus/spleen/README.md

 - 16x32
 - 32x64

-Each size is provided in the Glyph Bitmap Distribution Format (BDF).
+Each size is provided in the Glyph Bitmap Distribution Format (BDF), and in the `.dfont` format for Macintosh users.

 All font sizes contain all ISO/IEC 8859-1 characters, except for the 5x8 version which only contains printable ASCII characters.